Northern Song Dynasty Cash Variety Guide, Volume 4

 Norman F. Gorny, 6007 S.E.
 Taylor Court,

-Portland, Oregon 97215, U.S.A.
+Portland, Oregon 97215, U.S.A., or

 through PAYPAL to: romanos51@comcast.net.